SaxElectronics/SimpleMixerSW/README.md

 This repository contains the development files for a mixer software and hardware project, split into two main components managed with Vivado and Vitis tools.
 The goal of this project is just to explore how the Zynq SoC can be utilized for an audio mixer application.
 This is a hobby project done in part time and without ANY guarantee that it works in all cases.
 It is just a showcase and of course the project has been tested and verified with an audio loopback.

 # Hardware Requirements for Demo:
-Digilent Zynq 7020 Board: The hardware project is specifically designed to run on the Digilent Zynq 7020 development board.
+- Digilent Zynq 7020 Board ARTY Z7: The hardware project is specifically designed to run on the Digilent Zynq 7020 development board.
-PMOD Audio Adapter: This demo requires a PMOD Audio adapter with both input and output jacks.
+- PMOD Audio Adapter Pmod I2S2: This demo requires a PMOD Audio adapter with both input and output jacks.
-I2S Receiver and Transmitter: The PMOD Audio adapter must support I2S Rx and Tx interfaces.

 ## Structure